LiangdeLI/COMP2121-microprocessors-and-interfacing-labs/README.md

 # cs2121lab
-this one will contain all labs files
+This repository will contain all labs files of COMP2121 Microprocessors and Interfacing.